-Think about this text-dependent question: What are some ways the characters understood their feelings and thoughts?
+Think about this text-dependent question: What is the central message or lesson of the story?
 Use key details from the story and evidence to support your thinking.
 Use your Retelling Graphic Organizer to draw pictures of the key details in the beginning, middle, and ending of the story.